This Revell Douglas SBD-5 Dauntless is one of a series of old 1/144 scale model kits, some of which got re-released in 2013 as 'Micro Wings' series.

 There are faint outlines for the frames on the canopy parts, most of these are accurate.

-The wings look good and well detailed with well defined 'letter box slots' in the leading edges and all of those notorious dive brake holes nicely represented by dimples, most of which are in the proper pattern with just a few strays.
+The wings look good and well detailed with well defined 'mail box slots' in the leading edges and all of those notorious dive brake holes nicely represented by dimples, most of which are in the proper pattern with just a few strays.

 I decided to fit the upper wing halves to the fuselage before fitting the lower wing half, so I could align the wings properly and reduce the gaps at the wing roots.